c4deszes/bike-line-protocol/docs/integration.rst

     # which includes all sources and includes
     line_codegen(
         TARGET protocol-stack-api       # Interface target name
-        NETWORK config/network.json     # Path to the network configuration file NODE CustomPeripheral           # Node for which to generate the interface ADAPTER                         # When added it includes default adapters between
+        CONFIG config/codegen.json      # Path to the configuration file ADAPTER                         # When added it includes default adapters between
                                         # the application and transport layer
     )